rrwiyatn/lfv_core/README.md

 * We can visualize the segmentation map, RANSAC output, and ground projection using `rqt_image_view`
 * We encourage the readers to modify adjustable parameters in `lfv_controller.py` and see how the behavior changes.
-* We also provide a notebook that explains how to train the segmentation model from scratch in `challenge-aido_LF-baseline-duckietown/assets/` (TODO: add link)
+* We also provide a notebook that explains how to train the segmentation model from scratch: https://github.com/rrwiyatn/challenge-aido_LF-baseline-duckietown/blob/daffy/assets/train_segmentation_model.ipynb
 * Contact Rey Reza Wiyatno (rey.wiyatno@umontreal.ca) if interested in the dataset we used to train our segmentation models.

-## Contact
+## Troubleshooting

+Symptom: The movement of Duckiebot is too jerky.

+Resolution: Change the adjustable parameters in `lfv_controller.py`.

+Symptom: The Duckiebot does not response fast enough to stop hitting the other vehicle.

+Resolution: Reduce the velocity of the Duckiebot, or increase the closest distance allowed between Duckiebot and obstacles in `lfv_controller.py`.

-Contact Rey Reza Wiyatno (rey.wiyatno@umontreal.ca) for inquiries.
+Contact Rey Reza Wiyatno (rey.wiyatno@umontreal.ca) for further assistance.